 Sustainability is strengthened through this model, which builds the capacity of volunteer community school committees to enable them to take over management of OOSC enrolment, help ensure retention, and run activity-based learning programs.
 The model is also aligned with India’s National Education Policy/Right to Education Act that requires free and compulsory education.
 Educate Girls is a key partner with the government of Rajasthan.

-*EAC would like to thank the Bharti Foundation for its generous co-funding contribution to this project.
+*EAC would like to thank the Bharti Foundation for its generous co-financing contribution to this project.